mongodb/mongo-go-driver/cmd/testfaas/testawslambda2/README.md

-# testawslambda
+# testawslambda2

-This is a sample template for testawslambda - Below is a brief explanation of what we have generated for you:
+This is a sample template for testawslambda2 - Below is a brief explanation of what we have generated for you:

 ```bash
 .